RWS/studio-api-docs/apiconcepts/filetypesupport/the_sub_content_writer.md

         public void InitializeSubContentWriter(Stream originalSubContent)
         {
-            // We don't make use of the original source content in this writer, so we can ignore this input parameter here.
+            // This writer ignores the original source content, so we can disregard this input parameter.
         }
     }
 }